xenserver/pull-request-manager/README.markdown

 Once a pull request has been chosen, it is processed as follows:

-1. if refs have `changed`, try building the underlying system with the changesets from the pull request --- if this step fails, report the problem as a comment on the pull request, and stop processing this pull request;
+1. If refs have `changed`, try building the underlying system with the changesets from the pull request:

+        make <component-for-pull-request's-repository>-build
+        make api-build

-   otherwise, if refs have not `changed`, i.e. a re-build is not required, proceed with the next step;
+   If these steps fail, report the problem as a comment on the pull request, and stop processing this pull request; otherwise, if refs have not `changed`, i.e.  a re-build is not required, proceed with the next step;

-3. if a merge is requested (through administrator's _"Approved."_; see above), verify that refs have not `changed` (e.g. while building the system):
+2. If a merge is requested (through administrator's _"Approved."_; see above), verify that refs have not `changed` (e.g. while building the system):
    * if refs have `changed`, report the problem as a comment on the pull request, and stop processing this pull request;